rui314/mold/docs/mold.md

   Instead of generating an executable or a shared object file, combine input object files to generate another object file that can be used as an input to a linker.

-* `--relocatable-merge-sections`:
-  By default, `mold` doesn't merge input sections by name when merging input object files into a single output object file for `-r`.
-For example, `.text.foo` and `.text.bar` aren't merged for `-r` even though they are merged into `.text` according to the default section merging rules.

-  This option changes the behavior so that `mold` merges input sections by name by the default section merging rules.

 * `-s`, `--strip-all`:
   Omit `.symtab` section from the output file.